fjossinet/RNArtistCore/README.md

 * -rb number<br/>
   --residueBorder=number

     Change the width/thickness for the border of the residues circles.
-The number has to be an integer greater of equal to 0.
+The number has to be a float greater of equal to 0.

 * -s<br/>